 Welcome to my blog!
-I’m Darrell Z. Grizzle, a horror and crime fiction writer in shadow-haunted Marietta, Georgia, where I live in a house-in-the-woods with two cats and way too many books.
+I’m Darrell Z. Grizzle, a horror and crime fiction writer in shadow-haunted Kennesaw, Georgia, where I live with two cats and way too many books.
 I’m a former parole officer, now working as a Licensed Professional Counselor in private practice.

 My publications include:

 “The Bag in the Corner” (Shotgun Honey, May 2016)